 Mission Launch has been grounded (Salesforce is pro-pun, so we couldn’t miss this opportunity!), and Growth Kit is the new kid on the block.
 Nonprofit Cloud will be offering product bundles called “Kits”, which group products and solutions together in ways that make sense for organizations looking to start modestly and scale their adoption of technology as they grow.
 The entry point and first Kit in the Nonprofit Cloud is the Growth Kit, which replaces Mission Launch and includes the Nonprofit Success Pack (NPSP), Pardot, and Quip and is targeted to small and medium-sized organizations.

 NPSP has been the foundation for nonprofits to build upon, providing pre-built fundraising and constituent management capabilities including the ability to manage donors, grants, campaigns, programs, and volunteers.
-Pardot adds the ability to automate marketing activities and drive personalized engagement to donors and other constituents.
+Pardot adds the ability to automate marketing activities and drive personalized engagement to donors and other supporters.
 Quip is an integrated collaboration platform that will enable staff and volunteers to be more efficient in how they work together.
 The inclusion of Pardot, in particular, is a great move and will help organizations elevate their game by talking to the right people at the right time, all to advance their mission.

 4. Nonprofit Cloud should simplify the purchase of a Salesforce solution